alexvera1/alexvera1/README.md

 **Hello, World!** 👋

-I'm a front-end software engineer with 1+ years of experience programming in JavaScript, HTML, CSS, and MERN stack using Git / GitHub source control and deploying applications via Heroku cloud.
-My background is specializing in React and Node.js web development practices.
+I'm a full-stack software engineer with 1+ years of experience programming in JavaScript, HTML, CSS, Python, and MERN stack.
 I completed General Assembly's Software Engineering Immersive bootcamp.
 Prior to that, I studied public health at San Francisco State University.
+Through extensive self-study and practical application, I have acquired a solid understanding of software development principles, programming languages, and software design.
+I'm driven to expand my skills through targeted mentorship, challenging projects, and continuing to grow my career in tech.

 ### Some Of My Hobbies Include:

 - 🌎 Travel
-- 🏕 Camping
+- 🏕 Camping / being outdoors
 - 🏀 Sports
 - 🍃 Health & Wellness